Reviewed by Melinda (Santa) Gladden, LCSW

 Dissociative Identity Disorder has for years been confused with schizophrenia.
 Though some of the symptoms or behaviors can look similar, there are a few important distinctions.

 A person with schizophrenia has hallucinations of voices, and/or objects that are not present in reality.
-They also experience delusions and thought disorders.
-Additionally, schizophrenia is commonly understood as being primarily genetic, whereas DID is not.
+They also experience delusions and thought illnesses.
+Additionally, schizophrenia is commonly understood as being primarily genetic, whereas dissociative identity disorder is not.

-Recognizing, and understanding the symptoms of DID is important, and can lead to the treatment of co-occurring mental health struggles.
+Recognizing, and understanding the symptoms of dissociative identity disorder is important, and can lead to the treatment of co-occurring mental health struggles.

-Dissociative Identity Disorder is not only under-researched, but there is also still a lot of worldwide skepticism about the validity of the disorder.
+Dissociative Identity Disorder is not only under-researched, but there is also still a lot of worldwide skepticism about the validity of the mental illness.

-That said, methods to manage DID are becoming more widespread, as the disorder becomes more normalized.
+With that said, methods to manage DID are becoming more widespread, as the mental illness becomes more normalized.